kallehiitola/evermail/Documentation/Security.md

 | --- | --- | --- |
 | **Phase 1 – BYOK enrollment (MVP)** | Tenant onboarding wizard provisions or links an Azure Key Vault/Managed HSM key, marks it exportable, uploads the public portion, and grants Evermail’s managed identity `release` permission.
 Queue/worker schema now stores `WrappedDekId`, rotation metadata, and proof that Secure Key Release policy JSON has been staged.
 Plaintext still executes in standard Container Apps, so documentation and contracts explicitly note that superadmins retain break-glass visibility until Phase 2 finishes. | [Secret & key management for confidential computing](https://learn.microsoft.com/en-us/azure/confidential-computing/secret-key-management) |
 | **Phase 2 – Attested TEEs** | Ingestion/search/AI workers are redeployed to Azure Confidential Container Apps or AKS confidential node pools ([deployment models](https://learn.microsoft.com/en-us/azure/confidential-computing/confidential-computing-deployment-models), [confidential containers overview](https://learn.microsoft.com/en-us/azure/confidential-computing/confidential-containers)).
 Secure Key Release policies require Microsoft Azure Attestation (MAA) claims that match each container image ([SKR + attestation workflow](https://learn.microsoft.com/en-us/azure/confidential-computing/concept-skr-attestation)).
 Key Vault will now refuse to unwrap DEKs for any context outside the signed TEE, which gives us the “we can’t read your mail” guarantee. |

+##### Phase 1 – Secure Key Release onboarding flow

+**Goal:** Before we migrate workers into TEEs we still need per-tenant Secure Key Release (SKR) policies so that the move to attested workloads is a switch-flip instead of a re-onboarding exercise.
+Phase 1 therefore focuses on capturing, validating, and auditing SKR JSON even though the policy currently references a permissive attestation placeholder (`allowEvermailOps`).
+Once TEEs are deployed we only need to swap the placeholder claims with Microsoft Azure Attestation (MAA) evidence.

+**Implementation summary**

+1. **New tenant endpoints**
+   - `GET /api/v1/tenants/encryption/secure-key-release/template` returns a signed JSON template with the required `anyOf/allOf` grammar, the tenant’s managed-identity object ID, and placeholder attestation claims.
+The admin UI calls this endpoint behind a single button so tenants never have to edit JSON themselves.
+   - `POST /api/v1/tenants/encryption/secure-key-release` accepts the completed policy JSON plus an optional `attestationProvider` label.
+The backend validates the payload with `JsonDocument.Parse`, re-serializes it with canonical indentation, computes a SHA-256 hash, and stores both the JSON and the hash inside `TenantEncryptionSettings`.
+   - `GET /api/v1/tenants/encryption/secure-key-release` returns the stored JSON (redacted to the current tenant) so admins can review/edit in the UI.
+   - `DELETE /api/v1/tenants/encryption/secure-key-release` resets the policy if a tenant wants to rotate claims or switch providers.

+2. **Data model hooks**
+   - `TenantEncryptionSettings` already exposes `SecureKeyReleasePolicyJson`, `SecureKeyReleasePolicyHash`, `IsSecureKeyReleaseConfigured`, `SecureKeyReleaseConfiguredAt`, and `SecureKeyReleaseConfiguredByUserId`.
+Phase 1 now actively maintains those fields whenever an admin uploads or resets SKR JSON.
+   - `MailboxEncryptionState` entries record the `ProviderKeyVersion`, `WrapRequestId`, and `LastUnwrapRequestId` for every DEK lifecycle so later compliance exports can prove that only policies with staged SKR JSON produced ciphertext.

+3. **UI + onboarding guardrail**
+   - `/admin/encryption` now contains a “Secure Key Release policy” card with an editor, template loader, and status chips that surface the current hash + timestamp.
+   - `OnboardingStatusCalculator` requires SKR to be configured before it treats Azure Key Vault or AWS KMS providers as “done”.
+This keeps the wizard from marking encryption complete until both the key metadata and the placeholder SKR policy exist.
+   - **No CLI/JSON handoffs** – Tenants never see raw JSON or command snippets.
+The admin portal provides “generate & apply” buttons that call the SKR endpoints directly and only surfaces read-only status (hash, timestamp) for transparency.

+4. **Auditability**
+   - Every `POST/DELETE` call runs through `AuditLoggingMiddleware` and captures the tenant, user, and endpoint path.
+   - The SHA-256 hash is included in the `TenantEncryptionSettingsDto.SecureKeyRelease` payload so administrators can confirm which policy revision is active without exposing the whole JSON blob.

+Once a tenant uploads their policy, Aspire propagates it via configuration to the ingestion worker and future confidential containers.
+When we implement Phase 2 we only need to update the attestation clauses that the template generates.

 ##### Phase 1 implementation tasks
 1. **Tenant wizard** – Guides admins through creating/importing a RSA-HSM or EC-HSM key, setting `exportable=true`, and capturing the Key Vault URI.